cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 But how can that be safe?
 Well, `vfork()` suspends the parent application for the period that the child is using its address space, and it suspends it in D state.
+As with `fork()`, `vfork()`s return code is 0 when running in the child, and the PID of the child when running in the parent.
+We use this to know which we are in and select the relevant code to run.
 The entire process looks something like this:

 <div class="sidenote">
 <div class="mermaid">